Research Centre for AI and Education (RC4AIED)

 The study uses a sociomaterial approach to explore how becoming a leader is the result of relations between humans, technologies, and other material entities within a specific ecology.
 An ethnographic case study at a Chinese university reveals two main findings: the ecology promoting AI-driven leadership figures and the co-shaping of these figures by students and genAI.
 This study emphasises the importance of understanding leadership education beyond human-centric and technology-centric perspectives, introducing new analytical concepts for researchers, practitioners, and policymakers.

-Note: The projects are listed chronologically with the most recent appearing last.
+Note: The projects are listed chronologically, with the most recent appearing last.

 Roles and Responsibilities (click to expand)